West Des Moines Water Works

 What Can A Homeowner Do If They Are Concerned about PFAS in their Drinking Water?

-The US EPA has prepared a fact sheet that describes ways to minimize PFAS exposure from additional sources.
-Click here to view that fact sheet (https://www.epa.gov/pfas/meaningful-and-achievable-steps-you-can-take-reduce-your-risk).
+The EPA has prepared a fact sheet that describes ways to minimize PFAS exposure from additional sources.
+Click here to view that fact sheet (

 More information about PFAS and the IDNR action plan is also available on the agency’s website.
 West Des Moines Water Works will continue to test, monitor and inform its customers of detectable PFAS levels.